bbqkees/ems-esp-domoticz-plugin/README.md

 The mixer logic got a bit more complex in EMS-ESP V2.
 There are now too many possible ID's and HC's so I need to create an elegant solution for this that fits into the limitations of the Domoticz Python plugin system.

+Also there are many ongoing changes in EMS-ESP so it is hard to keep the plugin in perfect sync all the time.

 ## Credits
 This plugin was based on the beta version version created by [Gert05](https://github.com/Gert05)